 Be Mindful of the Sun: Many a festival goers good times have been dashed by sun poisoning or sunburn.
 Wear a wide-brimmed hat or visor, and apply sunscreen throughout the day.
 Light layers are a smart choice for clothing and seek shade when you can.

 Prepare for Rain: Rain does not need to ruin a good time even for an outdoor festival, and you’ll be more comfortable if you’re prepared.
 Bring a lightweight raincoat or poncho with a hood, and wear waterproof shoes or sandals you don’t mind getting wet.
 An umbrella can also help you enjoy the show- just be courteous and stand back as to not block the view of others

 Camp Considerately: If you’re camping, you’ll probably find yourself in very close proximity to your neighbors.
 Remember the golden rule and be a good neighbor.
 This is not the place for 3am hooting and hollering or loud romantic encounters.
-Be courteous and pick up after yourself.
+Be considerate of others.

 Try Something New: You’ve got all day (or days) so why not take the time to expand your horizons?
 Whether it’s learning about a cause, product or service at a festival booth, or attending a workshop a little outside your comfort zone it might turn out to be a highlight of your festival experience.
-Last weekend at FloydFest I took a self-defense workshop and also learned how to play disc golf, which has been on my bucket list.
-Both turned out to be a real highlight of my weekend.
+At FloydFest I took a self-defense workshop and learned how to play disc golf, which had been on my bucket list.
+Both turned out to be very enjoyable.

 Festivals can be an interesting getaway, and chances are there are several within a few hours of you this year.
 Have you attended a great festival?
 I’d love to hear your tips and festival suggestions below!